-- 27 (1) A director must be a natural person aged 16 years or older. - (2) No one may be appointed a director if he or she would be disqualified from acting under the provisions of article 39. - 28 The minimum number of directors shall be 6 but (unless otherwise determined by ordinary resolution) shall not be subject to any maximum. - 29 The first directors shall be those persons notified to Companies House as the first directors of the charity. - 30 A director may not appoint an alternate director or anyone to act on his or her behalf at meetings of the directors.
+- 1) A director must be a natural person aged 16 years or older; - 2) No one may be appointed a director if he or she would be disqualified from acting under the provisions of article 39; - 3) No paid worker, employee or unpaid volunteer of the charity may be a director; - 4) A director must also be a member (or duly appointed representative of a member organisation) of the charity. - 28.
+The maximum number of directors shall be fifteen (unless otherwise determined by ordinary resolution) and the minimum number shall be four. - 29.
+The first directors shall be those persons notified to Companies House as the first directors of the charity. - 30.
+A director may not appoint an alternate director or anyone to act on his or her behalf at meetings of the directors.